Risk Screening

 • 18.2% of women with a positive screen had an adverse birth.

-The Healthy Start Infant (postnatal) Screen is:
+The Florida Infant Screen is:

 • Predictive of postneonatal death: 57.9% of postneonatal deaths occur among the infants who had a positive score screen of 4+.